-Type of Work Description Cost Exploration Drilling In-fill drilling aimed to convert some of the Inferred Resources to Indicated within Area A and to confirm grade continuity within Area B (Figure 26-1), aimed to improve the geological confidence to a sufficient level to define Mineral Resources outside the estimated block.
-US\$1,200,000 Study Completed on-going Metallurgical testwork US\$75,000 Study Complete and updated Mineral Resource US\$75,000 Study Undertake a Preliminary Economic Assessment US\$200,000 Subtotal US\$1,550,000
+Type of Work Description Cost Exploration Drilling In-fill drilling to convert some of the Inferred Resources to Indicated within Area A and to confirm grade continuity within Area B (Figure 26-1), aimed to improve the geological confidence to a sufficient level to define Mineral Resources outside the estimated blocks.
+US\$1,200,000 Study Complete and update Mineral Resource Estimate US\$75,000 Subtotal US\$1,275,000 Contingency Monte Carlo Simulation suggests there is a 55% probability the program will exceed \$1,275,000.
+A contingency of 14% has been added to the work program budget.
+US\$177,000 Total US\$1,452,000